15 Small Garden Ideas Photos | Terrace Garden Setup

 13. Right Landscaping-Planting Ratio

-To make your small garden look beautiful, make sure you have the right balance between planting and landscaping.
-Creating a patio that is easy on the eye without being overcrowded can be achieved by blending planting and furniture with paving or decking in a ratio of around 50 percent.
+To make your small garden beautiful, make sure you have the right balance between planting and landscaping.
+Creating an courtyard that is easy on the eye without congestion, can be achieved by combining planting and furniture with paving or ornamentation in a ratio of about 50 percent.
 Try these innovative DIY ideas to upgrade your garden and impress your guests!

 Small Garden Ideas at right Landscaping-Planting Ratio